aperture-sh/tank/README.md

 Adding `-config=resources/application.conf` can be used to specify another configuration file.

+### Deployment

+For production environments see our provisioning scripts using [Ansible](https://github.com/aperture-sh/tank-ansible) and [Terraform](https://github.com/aperture-sh/tank-terraform).

 #### Hints

 * For now there are no additional indices build for doing queries on other field than geometry and the partition keys.